 Favorite Tradition Comes Around Again

-By the way, this tradition of devoting an evening to writing, at a time of the semester when procrastination is no longer an option, started in Germany with a peer tutor at the Europa University Vladrina.
+Interesting side note: This tradition of devoting an evening to writing, at a time of the semester when procrastination is no longer an option, started in Germany with a peer tutor at the Europa University Vladrina.
 They called it “Lange Nacht Der Aufgeschobenen Hausarbeiten," or Long Night Against Procrastination.